Just touch on a picture to view gallery carousel

 Below is a drawing using fine pencil techniques; it’s of one of my boys – I did it quite a few years ago now.
 I scanned this into my iPad using the “Scanner Pro” app.
 Scanned it at night and found the artificial light gave it a sepia tone – which actually doesn’t look too bad…

 After I had enlarged it in my “Pages” app, I emailed it to a local office/print place to be laser printed.
-It didn’t print with the sepia tone, it shows on the screen, but it did pick up the grainy look of the paper, which was a lovely effect.
+It didn’t print with the sepia tone, it shows on the screen, but it did pick up the grainy look of the paper, which was a lovely effect. *These days I do most of my own printing.
 Anyway, up it went in my kitchen; tacked up there with the rest.